MCKnaus/dmlmt/README.md

 ```

 ### Extended analysis as proposed in Knaus (2018)
-Run the analysis also for 1SE, 0.5SE, 0.5SE+ and 1SE+ rules to select the Lambda.
+Run the analysis also for 1SE, 0.5SE, 0.5SE+ and 1SE+ rules to select the Lambda and calculate the weights for balancing checks.

 ```R
 se_rules <- c(-1,-.5,.5,1)